hakanayaz/PIRQ_Draft/Module 2/Cuda_cuQuanutm/README.md

 # NVDIA Cuda with cuQuantum

-NVDIA cuQuantum is an SDK for the quantum computing workflows.
-It uses NVIDIA GPU tensor core GPU's, and gives developers a chance to speed up quantum circuit simulation using state vector and tensor network methods by order of magnitude.
+NVDIA cuQuantum is an SDK for quantum computing workflow.
+It uses NVIDIA tensor core GPU's, and gives developers a chance to speed up quantum circuit simulation by an order of magnitude by using state vector and tensor network methods.

-## Referance Links
+## Reference Links

 <https://developer.nvidia.com/cuquantum-sdk>